YashKalia/GoGreenServer/README.md

 The 1st option : being more open to correction and advice.

 - What is stopping you reaching your goal?
-My stubbornness, whenever i want to do something a certain way, it’s hard for me to listen to someone else and take their advice.
+My stubbornness, whenever i want to do something a certain way, itï¿½s hard for me to listen to someone else and take their advice.

-W - Will (Motivation, plan of action)
+Wï¿½- Will (Motivation, plan of action)
 - What are you going to do to reach your goal?
-I’m going to try to be really active within this team with an open mind.
+Iï¿½m going to try to be really active within this team with an open mind.

 - When are you going to do this?
 Right away, from the start of this course.